connexcs/docs/docs/setup/settings/servers.md

     ![alt text][server-6]

 ## Certificates
-Select certifictes to apply to the server.
+Select certificates to apply to the server.

 ## Server Clustering and User Location Registration
 ### User Location Registration